 Emerging research suggests that not one square mile of surface ocean on Earth is free of plastic pollution.
 Most of this plastic comes from land, where it is blown by the wind or carried by rivers into the ocean (2).

 What are the effects of all this plastic?
 We’ve all seen the pictures of turtles, birds, seals, and other animals tangled up in plastic rings or injured from ingesting plastic bags.
-Plastic pollution can cause severe injury and death to countless ocean species, and it makes its way up the food chain as fish ingest an estimated 12,000 to 24,000 tons of plastic annually.
+Plastic pollution can cause severe injury and death to countless ocean species and often makes its way up the food chain.
+Fish in the North Pacific ingest an estimated 12,000 to 24,000 tons of plastic annually (4).
 One study found that a quarter of fish at markets in California contained plastic microfibers in their stomachs.
-As plastic floats through the sea and breaks down, it absorbs and releases chemicals like PCBs, DDT, PAH, and BPA .
+As plastic floats through the sea and breaks down, it absorbs and releases chemicals like PCBs, DDT, PAHs, and BPA (2).

-These facts paint a pretty tragic image of the state of our world’s oceans.
-So, what can we do about this problem?
-There are simple changes we can make in our lives that can easily reduce the amount of plastic that we throw away.
+These facts paint a pretty tragic image of the state of our world’s oceans, but we can make simple, easy changes to reduce the amount of plastic we throw away.

-Consider taking a tour of your local recycling plant, also known as a Materials Recovery Facility (MRF).
-This is a great way to learn about what is and isn’t accepted in your local curbside recycling bin and to become more aware of what happens to our trash once it leaves our homes.
-For example, most soft film plastic (think grocery bags and trash bags) are not recyclable in the typical curbside recycling bin, but most grocery stores have collection bins where you can take your plastic bags (and any other type of film plastic) to be recycled.
+Also known as a materials recovery facility (MRF), a recycling plant will teach you what is and isn’t accepted in your local curbside recycling bin, making you more aware of what happens to our trash once it leaves our homes.
+For example, most soft film plastic (think grocery bags and trash bags) are not recyclable in the typical curbside recycling bin, but most grocery stores have collection bins where you can recycle your plastic bags and any other type of film plastic.
 Learn what your local policies are so you can recycle more effectively.

 Doing Our Part